Zeleznyj/symmetr/README.md

 Download the findsym code from the [isotropy suite](http://stokes.byu.edu/iso/isolinux.php).
 This is used for determining the symmetry.
 See the findsym.txt file for info on the input format for findsym.

-Install python and sympy.
+Install python, numpy and sympy.
 Sympy is a symbolic library for python.
 Sympy is in the repositories of most distributions or you can download the latest version from [github](https://github.com/sympy/sympy).
 If installing sympy from github, you will probably also need to install [mpmath](https://github.com/fredrik-johansson/mpmath#1-download--installation)

 Download the latest version of the code using git: